 She has studied with many well known printmakers and painters, and enjoys sharing a wide variety of techniques with her students.

 Diane DuBois Mullaly is an award-winning oil painter.
 She attended Tyler School of Art of Temple University, and since then has continued to study diligently with regional and nationally recognized painters.
-Mullaly’s subjects are wide ranging, and include landscape, still life, figurative, and miniature oil painting.
-A devoted plein air painter, she has been juried into Plein Air Easton eight times, and is a featured artist in the February/March 2018 Plein Air Magazine.
-Mullaly is the resident artist at The Green Phoenix Gallery, Easton, MD, where a large body of her work is on exhibit and for sale.
+Mullaly’s subjects are wide ranging, and include landscape, still life, animals and figurative.
+A devoted plein air painter, she is on the steering committee of the Plein Air Painters of the Chesapeake Bay, has been juried into Plein Air Easton eight times, and was a featured artist in the February/March 2018 Plein Air Magazine.
+Mullaly exhibits and sells her work at A Happy Place Gallery, Easton, MD, The Treasure Chest, Oxford, MD, and Les Poissons Gallery, Chestertown, MD.
+She has been twice juried into 25 Days of Minis, a festive online event.
+A certified Maryland Master Naturalist, Mullaly leads the Nature Sketchers monthly walk at Adkins Arborteum (virtually during the pandemic).
 As an instructor at the Academy Art Museum; she shares her love of painting, paired with all the technical knowledge she has acquired through her years of study.
 Mullaly lives in Talbot County, Maryland, near the Choptank River, with her husband and two quirky cats.

 Sheryl Southwick, BFA, is a teaching artist who exhibits frequently and demonstrates skills in several mediums.
 Her works are often a combination of mediums including drawing, printmaking and painting.
 To visit Sheryl’s website click HERE.